lukekaye/msc-projects/Application of Learning Analytics to 'Massive Online Open Course' Data/README.md

 You may find you need to set your R working directory to this directory if the analysis or `ProjectTemplate` doesn't load properly.

-If you wish to generate the `.pdf` main report file again using the RMarkdown file, you will need an installation of LaTeX on your system.
+If you wish to generate the `.pdf` main report file again using the R Markdown file, you will need an installation of LaTeX on your system.
 A simple solution for this can be reached by running `install.packages('tinytex')` then `tinytex::install_tinytex()` within R.